dashpay/docs/masternodes/understanding.rst

      collateral.
 Because the owner uses the private key associated with this address to issue :ref:`ProUpRegTx <update-dip3-config>`
      transactions, it must be unique for each masternode.
-  2. ``operatorKeyAddr``: This is the BLS public key of the masternode operator.
+  2. ``operatorPubKey``: This is the BLS public key of the masternode operator.
 Only the operator is allowed to issue :ref:`ProUpServTx
      <update-dip3-config>` transactions.
-Because operator key is used
+Because the operator key is
-     during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, the BLS key must be unique for each masternode.
+     used during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, the BLS key must be unique for each masternode.
   3. ``votingKeyAddr``: This is a Dash address (public key) used for proposal voting.
 Votes signed with this key are valid while the